labex-labs/open-source-labs/git/30-seconds-of-git/challenge-create-branch/step1.md

 ## Example

-1. Clone the repository and navigate to the repository directory.
+1. Clone the repository, navigate to the directory and configure the identity.
 2. Check the current branch.
 3. Create a new branch named `feature-1`.
 4. Verify that you are now on the `feature-1` branch.